 This tent has color-coded strings on matching tent body and fly corners to aid in set up.
 This tent is symmetrical, and the fly fits perfectly rotated 180degrees, til you find out the doors aren't on the same side.
 Learn to pay attention to the red strings like we did.

 We feel the O2 Tent is a great choice for the budget conscious backpacker who wants to lighten their load.
 We would choose a lighter shelter for thru-hikes and long trips, but the extra roomy interior is quite nice if you don't mind carrying an extra half pound.
 Above or below treeline, this is a good tent.

 At $299 retail, and often on sale, The North Face O2 tent is a great value.
 It is not the lightest, but at half the price of the highest scoring ultralight shelters, it's compelling.
 Our only concern in the value department is durability.

-The North Face O2 Tent is an afforadable and roomy lightweight tent.
-It is available from most retailers, and is a great way to get started lightweight backpacking on a budget.
+The North Face O2 Tent is an affordable and roomy lightweight tent.
+It is available from most retailers and is a great way to get started lightweight backpacking on a budget.
 This tent has above average roominess relative to weight, and the side entry door is convenient.